disarm-platform/config-faas-cluster/README.md

 - clone this repo (see next point - if repo is private?)
 `git clone https://github.com/locational/config-faas-cluster`]

-- create ACME storage file for https certificates `touch acme.json`
+- create ACME storage file for https certificates with `touch acme.json`

 - create a swarm